- Docs Home

 ALTER TABLE t2 PLACEMENT POLICY=myplacementpolicy;

 A placement policy is not associated with any database schema and has the global scope.
-Therefore, assigning a placement policy does not require any additional privileges over the CREATE TABLE
+Therefore, assigning a placement policy does not require any additional privileges over the CREATE TABLE privilege.

-, and the changes will propagate to all objects assigned with the corresponding policy.
+To modify a placement policy, you can use ALTER PLACEMENT POLICY, and the changes will propagate to all objects assigned with the corresponding policy.

 ALTER PLACEMENT POLICY myplacementpolicy FOLLOWERS=5;

-To drop policies that are not attached to any table or partition, you can use DROP PLACEMENT POLICY
+To drop policies that are not attached to any table or partition, you can use DROP PLACEMENT POLICY:

 DROP PLACEMENT POLICY myplacementpolicy;